sara-nl/picasclient/README.md

 pytest tests
 ```

-### Development helper makefile
+### Development helper makefile [optional]

-Local development is possible by spinning up a couchdb server in a docker container.
-This
-functionality is provided in the `Makefile`.
+The  `Makefile` provides commands to help set up the development environment, install/build packages, and start a couchdb server (in case you don't have access to an existing one).
 ```
 make help
 ```
 will show the available commands.

-#### Examples and tutorials development
+#### Examples and tutorials development [optional]

 Some of the examples and tutorials are developed in simple ``.py`` files with cells.
 These
 can be rendered into .ipynb files with: